-The term bleisure is a recently created portmanteau to name an ever growing type of travel – the practice of combining business travel and leisure travel into one trip.
+The term bleisure is a portmanteau to name an ever growing type of travel – the practice of combining business travel and leisure travel into one trip.
 Bleisure can either give a traveller a few extra days to rest before undertaking the business trip, or act as a positive reminder that they can relax and experience the city afterwards.

 What this means for your business: Whether you choose to incorporate bleisure into your business is totally up to you and how well you feel bleisure fits with your overall company culture.
 We’ve pulled together this short guide to the pros and cons of bleisure here.

 So there you have it!
 We hope that’s helped to debunk the most common business travel buzzwords.
 If you want more help with business travel definitions, check out more content on our blog here.